 Variance analysis is the quantitative investigation of the difference between actual and planned behavior.
+This analysis is used to maintain control over a business.
 For example, if you budget for sales to be $10,000 and actual sales are $8,000, variance analysis yields a difference of $2,000.

 Variance analysis is especially effective when you review the amount of a variance on a trend line, so that sudden changes in the variance level from month to month are more readily apparent.

 Variance analysis also involves the investigation of these differences, so that the outcome is a statement of the difference from expectations, and an interpretation of why the variance occurred.
 To continue with the example, a complete analysis of the sales variance would be:

 "Sales during the month were $2,000 lower than the budget of $10,000.
 This variance was primarily caused by the loss of ABC customer at the end of the preceding month, which usually buys $1,800 per month from the company.
 We lost ABC customer because we had several instances of late deliveries to it over the past few months."

 This level of detailed variance analysis allows management to understand why fluctuations occur in its business, and what it can do to change the situation.

 Here are the most commonly-derived variances used in variance analysis (they are linked to more complete descriptions, as well as examples):

 - Purchase price variance.
 The actual price paid for materials used in the production process, minus the standard cost, multiplied by the number of units used.